vvuksan/fastly-drupal/README.txt

 your call log during times there are no issues.

 3. Automated Purging.
 Content can be automatically purged when updated/created.
-This can either be done by the Cache Expiration module (recommended) or the Rules module.
-Explanations of both implementations are below.
+This is done through the Cache Expiration module.
 Otherwise, purging will occur at the timeframe (TTL) in which you have specified within the module.

 4. Manual purging.
 You have the ability to set the Time To Live (TTL) for your content within the Fastly module. you can also take advantage of the default